UNDERSTANDING JUSTICE, EQUITY, DIVERSITY AND INCLUSION

 SITE REPORT OVERVIEW

-In collaboration with Project Supervisors, the Program Director sets quantitative (numeric) goals for AmeriCorps Members to collectively achieve during their Term of Service.
+In collaboration with Project Supervisors, the Program Director sets numeric goals (metrics) for AmeriCorps Members to achieve during their Term of Service.
 These goals are called "performance measures".
 Three times per term, Members will organize and submit a Site Report to the Program Director using the tools and resources below.

 - number of unduplicated volunteers engaged

 - number of hours volunteers serve

 - number of activities facilitated

 - number of youth residing in under resourced communities